 “Let the High Times Roll”!

 Despite the current failures in Florida to legalize recreational use of Marijuana, times are changing nonetheless.
 In this piece, we will look at the recently changed laws involving Marijuana/Cannabis possession, possible defenses to Marijuana charges and the penalties if convicted of unlawful possession, or trafficking.
+If you or a loved one have been charged with a marijuana-related crime, contact an experienced Marijuana defense attorney in Jacksonville today!

-Jacksonville Marijuana Defense Attorney
+Marijuana Defense in Jacksonville

 Marijuana Laws in Florida